IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     **e**.
 The **End date and time** will be set to 2 days after the current date and time.

-    !!! tip "Extending a reservation"

-        The initial reservation duration is set by ITZ at 2 days and cannot be extended at the time the reservation is created.
-You can, and are encouraged to, extend the reservation once it is in the **Ready** state.
-Two extensions of 2 day increments are allowed.
-Steps to extend the reservation are shown below.

     **f**.
 Accept the IBM Technology Zone's terms and conditions and security policies.

     **g**.
 When satisfied with the parameters, click **Submit**.